 THE FIRST FRENCH SETTLERS

-In January of 1680, the noted French explorer René-Robert Cavelier, Sieur de La Salle (or: René-Robert de La Salle) constructed Fort de Crévecoeur on the east bank of Peoria Lake, then called Lake Pimiteoui.
+In January of 1680, the noted French explorer René-Robert Cavelier, Sieur de La Salle (Sieur de La Salle being a title only), constructed Fort de Crévecoeur on the east bank of Peoria Lake, then called Lake Pimiteoui.
 Later that winter, while LaSalle was away, the fort was looted by his men and abandoned.
 French activity was redirected to the Starved Rock area, building Fort Saint Louis du Rocher on the top of the rock.

 In 1691 the French returned to Peoria, where Henri de Tonti and Pierre Deliette constructed a new fort called Fort St Louis du Pimiteoui.

 |"Henri de Tonti, founder of Peoria, at Lake Pimiteoui, 1691-1693."|

 The Peoria reoccupied the lake in the 1730s, although the French does not appear to have returned until the late 1740s when an unlicensed trader constructed a small post.
 By the late 1760s, a cluster of French houses had been constructed in the vicinity of this post, and by the late 1770s, several farms were located in the area.
 This locale ultimately became known as the "Old Village."
 In 1778 a second village, "La Ville de Maillet" (the "New Village"), was established less than two miles downstream, and by the 1790s, most of the residents of the Old Village had moved to this new location.